Bricknode/Bricknode.Soap.Docs/README.md

 Full examples of how to integrate with the BFS system.

 - [Manual order](workflows/manual-order.http): create, execute and settle manual order; create a custom transaction for the order
-- [Instruments and Markets](workflows/instrument-market.http): create venue (market) and instrument; update a price of the instrument
+- [Instruments and Markets](workflows/instrument-market.http): create venue (market) and instrument; update the price of the instrument